 Sweet Elle Turns Two!

 Eloise James was born on February Fifth (one of the three ways Born on Fifth got its name).
 Having a winter baby, I realized that I was going to need to get creative on the birthday party front.
+Especially living in a place with unpredictable weather this time of year.
 Although it’s 70 degrees right now, it could also be snowing.
 Last year, we celebrated at our home and it was a fête full of flowers.
 You can see the party here, if you’d like.

 This year, since the demographic was a bit more mobile, I decided to seek out a space.
 There’s a lovely store in Roswell that I was thinking about, but ended up choosing to host the party closer to where we live at Park Studios.
 Since I wanted a photo-worthy back drop, a photography studio seemed like (and was) the perfect place.